Cloudxtreme/geminabox-dreamhost/README.md

 ## Signup for [Dreamhost](http://www.dreamhost.com/r.cgi?239314) shared hosting account.

-if you don't have a [Dreamhost](http://www.dreamhost.com/r.cgi?239314) shared hosting account you can create one using the Promo Code below you will have a discount of $30 if you pay yearly and $50 discount if you pay for 2 years.
+if you don't have a [Dreamhost](http://www.dreamhost.com/r.cgi?239314) shared hosting account you can create one using the Promo Code below:

+1. $30 discount if you pay for 1 year.
+2. $50 discount if you pay for 2 years.

+**Enjoy**

 ### Promo Code: "SHUKYDVIR"